 Barton, G. M., & Garvis, S. (Eds.).
 Compassion and empathy in educational contexts.
 London: Palgrave Macmillan.

-Another book titled: Arts-based research, resilience and wellbeing across the lifespan edited by Loraine McKay, myself, Susanne Garvis and Viviana Sappa is now in production.
-We have all worked hard to present a robust and beautifully poignant volume about the transformative power of the arts.
+Another book titled: Arts-based research, resilience and wellbeing across the lifespan edited by Loraine McKay, myself, Susanne Garvis and Viviana Sappa is now available as an eBook.
+We present a robust and beautifully poignant volume about the transformative power of the arts.
 The chapters range from arts-based researchers working with children through to late adult stage in life.
 It really is a fantastic book and we hope you enjoy reading it.

 I am really excited about my book on the arts and literacy.
 Please find a discounted price to purchase here.